bavla/symData/format/JSON/spec.md

 # Infinity, Undefined, NaN

-The basic idea of the [JSON](https://ecma-international.org/publications-and-standards/standards/ecma-404/) format is that a JSON data description is in Javascript evaluated into a Javascript data value.
+The basic idea of the [JSON](https://ecma-international.org/publications-and-standards/standards/ecma-404/) format is that in Javascript a JSON data description is evaluated into a Javascript data value (object).

 There are two problems related to numerical values
   * most programming languages support the [RFC 7159](https://datatracker.ietf.org/doc/html/rfc7159.html) and IEE standards for numerical values that includes also special values +Infinity, -Infinity, and Not_a_Number (`+Inf`, `-Inf`, `NaN`).
 Javascript allows numbers of unlimited precision, but doesn't support the special values.